Richard Brody

-Richard Brody (born January 22, 1958) is an American film critic, filmmaker and author.
+Richard Brody (born January 22, 1958) is an American film critic, filmmaker, and author.

 Background

 Brody grew up in Roslyn, New York.
 He is Jewish and has personally identified as an atheist.
 Brody attended Princeton University, receiving a BA in comparative literature in 1980.
-He first became interested in films after seeing Jean-Luc Godard's seminal French New Wave film Breathless during his freshman year at Princeton.
+He first became interested in films after seeing Jean-Luc Godard's seminal French New Wave film Breathless during his first year at Princeton.
 In the early 1980s, after graduating from college, Brody briefly lived in Paris.
 He is the author of a biography of Godard.
 Brody has two children with his wife, Maja, who immigrated to the United States from Yugoslavia.

 Career

-Before becoming a film critic, Brody worked as a researcher on documentaries and made one independent film, Liability Crisis, released in 1995.
-Since 1999 he has written for The New Yorker, and in December 2014, he was made a Chevalier (Knight) in the Ordre des Arts et des Lettres for his contributions in popularizing French cinema in America.
+Before becoming a film critic, Brody worked as a researcher on documentaries and made an independent film, Liability Crisis, released in 1995.
+Since 1999 he has written for The New Yorker.
+In December 2014, Brody was made a Chevalier (Knight) in the Ordre des Arts et des Lettres for his contributions in popularizing French cinema in America.